 The simplest way is to ask your HR department, if you have one, or whoever does the payroll for your employer.

-Ask whether the scheme is operated as a net pay arrangement or a relief at source arrangement.
+Ask whether the scheme is operated as a net pay arrangement (full pension contribution taken from pay) or a relief at source arrangement (lower pension contribution taken from pay and tax relief claimed direct from government by your pension provider).

 Did you find this guide helpful?